The Process - Support Roles

 Skills and culture add #

 The rest of the interview would be used to further delve into your experience, working history and why you made certain moves and decisions in your career.
-Rob and Garry will look to understand your approach to problems and your thought process.
+The interviewers will look to understand your approach to problems and your thought process.
 It’s less about your specific skills, but how they’re put into practice and what environments you work best in.
 We’re also looking for your alignment with our Principles.

 Top tip: Expect to talk about scenarios and your approach to problems.
 Support roles offer a clear career progression path, so we’re really interested to know where you want to progress and how you want to get there.
 Check out our assessment criteria for more information!